 Educator

-Training in Dementia for Professional Staff and Family
+Training in Dementia for Professional Care Staff

 Mostly In-Person and sometimes VIRTUAl